glomatico/spotify-web-downloader/README.md

     ```bash
     pip install spotify-web-downloader
     ```
-2. Place your cookies file in the directory from which you will be running spotify-web-downloader and name it `cookies.txt`.
+2. Place your cookies file and the .wvd file in the directory from which you will be running spotify-web-downloader and name it `cookies.txt` and `device.wvd` respectively.

 ## Usage
 ```bash